 Dr. Charles Dorsey Horton and Maxine Horton Lecture in Biblical Studies

 Dr. Horton, a native of Georgia, graduated from Brewton-Parker College (1939), Furman University (1941), and Southern Baptist theological Seminary where he earned a Ph.D. in 1953.
 During Horton’s five-decade career he pastored 16 churches, taught public school, and served as professor at both Mercer University and Brewton-Parker College.
 He and his wife, the late Maxine Horton, had three children.
-While Dr. Horton was interested in many religious and theological topics, he loved the Bible and challenged the speakers for this lecture series to do as it is written in the New Testament book of II Timothy (2:15) to “rightly divide the word of truth.”
+While Dr. Horton was interested in many religious and theological topics, he loved the Bible, and this endowed lecture series supports scholarship related to the Bible and biblical themes.

 This lecture is held every other year.